robsondepaula/devops-with-kubernetes/part3/3_04/README.md

 ## Github actions
 On this exercise [3_04.yml](../../.github/workflows/3_04.yml) should fully automate the setup and deployment.
 The only requirement is that the cluster exists along with the service account.

+Validate all is working well by navigating to http://project-ip.

 ## Error when installing kubeseal to GKE from Github Actions

 Please check https://cloud.google.com/kubernetes-engine/docs/how-to/iam on how to fix it since it requires the role of Kubernetes Engine Admin.